4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

      * Delete the PCB outline, leaving just the faceplate outline and the `FaceplateHole_` components.

-  7. Add rail-mounting slots: Add the `4ms-faceplate:FACEPLATE-Rail-mount-slot` components to the PCB and place where they need to be (center X:0.295, Y:0.118 from corners).
+  8. Add rail-mounting slots: Add the `4ms-faceplate:FACEPLATE-Rail-mount-slot` components to the PCB and place where they need to be (the center should be X:0.295 and Y:0.118 from each corner).
 Note that this footprint was altered using a text editor to make the lines and arcs be in the Edge.Cuts layer (which the pcb footprint editor doesn't allow for some reason)

-  8. If the original PCB had the panel components on the Back layer, then now you have to __Flip all the components__ :
-     * In kicad, select all, then hit "F" and the "R" twice.
-Then move it back to the origin
-     * If you flipped, verify the Rail Mount holes are still correct-- for small boards with just two rail slots, they will be on the wrong side, so check that now.
-The A-100 mechanical specs are publised on doepfer's web site if you're ever unsure.
-We use slots so they are compatible with DIY and AS systems

-  9. Add the artwork as a footprint:
-     * Select Footprint Libraries Wizard from the Preferences menu, and add the artwork.pretty directory to "The current project only" (do not add it to global libraries).

-     * An easy way is to click the Add Footprint icon, click "List All", then type "artwork" in the field.
-It'll only show for footprints with the name artwork, which is what you should have named the .kicad_mod file.
-     * Center it, position it carefully to it's lined up with the holes.
-     * Bug Alert: Sometimes bitmap2component doesn't make it Negative, even if you select it.
-The imported image should have a transparent background and the silk screen should be a colored foreground.
-If the Negative setting is wrong, then the imported image will be mostly solid color with the text and artwork being transparent.
-Go back and try importing again, clicking Negative/Normal back and forth to clear and reset it.
-     * Verify it looks good!
-Look over all the text carefully.
-If there's anything weird, make changes in illustrator, save as PNG, and convert with bitmap2component again.

-  10. Put all the holes onto the same GND net:
+  9. Put all the holes onto the same GND net:
      * Sometimes you have to create the GND net first (sometimes it's already there?).
 Select from the menu bar: View -> List Nets.
 If "GND" is not listed, then create it as follows:
           * Save the pcb and close KiCAD.
           * Open the .kicad_pcb file in a text editor